 At Fred Olsen, they are more strict.
 Any alcohol brought on board, whether at embarkation, or during a port call, will be stored and returned to you at the end of your cruise.
 They also have a tougher dress code.
 After finding your cruise, please book direct with F.O through a Doris Visits link.

 Marella Cruises – are also strict, once onboard their ships, you can only drink the alcohol that ship cruise staff serve you.
+Despite the change to all-inclusive, they have still got rules.
 They appear to allow alcohol purchased on a flight during a fly-cruise, however during embarkation, they reserve the right to search luggage and hold any alcohol that they believe has not been purchased on your flight – they will ask to see the proof of purchase.
 Any alcohol that is not permitted onboard will be returned to you on your departure.
 Marella Rules Page.
-After finding your cruise, please book direct with Marella through a Doris Visits link.
-If flying from Birmingham for the first time, see our film on how this is one of the easiest and best airports.

 Princess Cruises state – ‘As provided in the Passage Contract, guests agree not to bring alcoholic beverages of any kind onboard for consumption, except one bottle of wine or champagne per adult of drinking age (no larger than 750 ml) per voyage, which will not be subject to a corkage fee if consumed in the stateroom.
 Additional wine or champagne bottles are welcome, but will incur a $15 corkage fee each, irrespective of where they are intended to be consumed.
 Liquor, spirits or beers are not permitted.
 Please remember that luggage will be scanned and alcohol outside of our policy will be removed and discarded.*